dannyjackson/Genomics-Main/B_Phylogenetics/gone/gone_README.md

 GONE Ne outputs can be found in `Output_Ne_popname` file.
 This file contains tab separated columns denoting the geometric mean estimates of population size for each generation.

-You can use `gone_plot.r` to plot your outputs locally in RStudio.
+You can use `plot_gone.r` to plot and compare your time-series outputs

 ===========================================